totalspectrum/gcc-propeller/gcc/config/propeller/predicates.md

        (match_test "propeller_stack_operand_p (op)")))

 ;;
-;; Next to predicates are taken from the RX machine description ;;
+;; Next two predicates are taken from the RX machine description ;;

 ;; Return true if OP is a store multiple operation.
 This looks like: